rsimon/zukunftsfonds-mobile-site/README.md

 - "Loading" placeholder for image carousel
 - Global map (with movement arrows?) as alternative entry point (make arrows clickable!)
-- Metadata to enable the 'add to home screen' popup (+ we need an icon!)
 - Filter by projects?
 - Make profile maps "static"?